pysan3/Norg-Tutorial/norg_tutorial.md

 - [From No Org to Neorg - Playlist](https://www.youtube.com/watch?v=NnmRVY22Lq8&list=PLx2ksyallYzVI8CN1JMXhEf62j2AijeDa)
     - [From No Org to Neorg - The Basics | #1](https://youtu.be/NnmRVY22Lq8)
     - [From No Org to Neorg - Workflow, Links | #2](https://youtu.be/Bi9JiW5nSig)
+    - ...

-I highly recommend you watch these videos by `Vhyrro`, the author of [Neorg](https://github.com/nvim-neorg/neorg/) plugin.
+I highly recommend you watch these videos by `Vhyrro`, the main contributor of [Neorg](https://github.com/nvim-neorg/neorg/) plugin.

 # How to Get Started